nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

     1. Make sure you copy the `key.snk` from the initial repo (or from the CorLib repo). **DO NOT** create a new one.
 1. Rename, edit and adjust as required the "nuspec" files to create the NuGet packages.
 1. Edit the "readme.txt" inside the `assets` folder and rename the repository name.
-1. Edit the "files.txt" inside the `config` folder and rename the file pattern.
 1. Still on"azure-pipelines.yml" **and only** if there are class libraries that depend on this one.
     1. Adjust the `repositoriesToUpdate` list with the repo names of the class libraries that depend on this new one.
+1. Create the .github folder with the workflows directory and the github actions yaml files inside.
+1. Open the yaml files of the github actions and adjust the solution name.

 ## Adjust the repository settings (part 2)